ibm-cloud-docs/containers/cs_troubleshoot_clusters.md

 {: screen}

 {: tsCauses}
 Your cluster uses an API key or token that is stored in an [image pull secret](/docs/containers?topic=containers-images#cluster_registry_auth) to authorize the cluster to pull images from {{site.data.keyword.registrylong_notm}}.
 By default, new clusters have image pull secrets that use API keys so that the cluster can pull images from any regional `icr.io` registry for containers that are deployed to the `default` Kubernetes namespace.

-If the cluster has an image pull secret that uses a token, the default access to {{site.data.keyword.registrylong_notm}} is further restricted to only certain regional registries that use the deprecated `<region>.registry.bluemix.net` domains.
+For clusters that were created before **1 July 2019**, the cluster might have an image pull secret that uses a token.
+Tokens grant access to {{site.data.keyword.registrylong_notm}} for only certain regional registries that use the deprecated `<region>.registry.bluemix.net` domains.

 {: tsResolve}